You are here

 Prospective authors often ask the Books Panel about the process it follows when deciding whether to accept a book proposal.
-If you are thinking of submitting a proposal, the Books Panel first wants you to know that panel discussions are entirely confidential.
+First, please be assured that panel discussions are entirely confidential.
 Any materials you submit will be seen or discussed only by members of the panel, the copublisher's representative, and the MLA Board liaison to the panel.

 Here are some questions the panel asks as it reviews materials submitted for step two: